akheron/xkb/README.md

 # My XKB config

-My keyboard layout is basically [Colemak] with [Mod-DH], keeping most of the local Finnish symbols from the `fi` keymap in place.
+My keyboard layout is basically [Colemak] with [Mod-DHk], keeping most of the local Finnish symbols from the `fi` keymap in place.

 I've moved many AltGr bindings to a more comfortable location, and